On this page:

 What Faculty Can Do to Support Student Learning

 What We Do

 Students begin Yale College with a wide range of educational experiences that affect how they engage and learn in their courses.
-The Academic Strategies Program is designed to share knowledge with students about the mindsets, techniques and practices that can best help Yale students find satisfaction in their learning and ownership in their educational choices.
+The Academic Strategies Program is designed to share knowledge with Yale students about the mindsets, techniques and practices that can best help them find satisfaction in their learning and ownership in their educational choices.
 To help students learn about our services, invite an Academic Strategies Peer Mentor to offer a 2-minute presentation at the beginning or end of your class.
 You can request this by contacting the Director of Academic Strategies, Dr. Karin Gosselink, at email@example.com.

 Each Academic Strategies workshop offers both metacognitive and practical approaches to students’ academic work.
 Led by junior and senior Yale College students, these workshops address common academic challenges for many Yale students, including managing their time, cultivating faculty mentorship, learning effective strategies for lectures, seminars, and exams, managing a heavy reading load, and creating plans for a senior thesis.
 You can find information about upcoming workshops here or you can email Dr. Gosselink (firstname.lastname@example.org) to find out more.

-Our Academic Strategies Mentors offer individual peer consultations to help students develop approaches to their academic work tailored to their specific strengths, needs, and challenges.
+Our Academic Strategies Mentors offer individual and small group peer consultations to help students develop approaches to their academic work tailored to their specific strengths, needs, and challenges.
 Students often use these meetings to plan their work in busy periods of the semester, such as midterms and finals, or to get advice on new approaches to their work for particularly challenging courses.
 Students can set up mentoring appointments through this online schedule: https://yalectl.mywconline.com/index.php?msgLOG=YES or by emailing us directly to request a mentor at email@example.com.
 Back to top

 How Faculty Can Support Students’ Academic Efforts